What is a Life Coach vs. a Therapist or Consultant

 [ Read: 8 Types of Life Coaching Services (And How to Find Your Perfect Coach) ]

-But life coaching isn’t just for A-list professionals.
-It’s for anyone who needs clarity and guidance in their lives.
+But life coaching isn’t just for A-list professionals; it’s for anyone who needs clarity and guidance in their lives.
 Luckily, more and more people realize that asking for help is okay and that investing in themselves pays off in the long run.

-What Is The Difference Between Life Coaching and Therapy?
+What is the Difference Between Life Coaching and Therapy?

 lifecoach definition